-- Hutson, J., Burke, C., and Haynes, G. (In Press).
+- Hutson, J., Burke, C., and Haynes, G. (2013).
 Osteophagia and Bone Modifications by Giraffe and Other Large Ungulates.
 Journal of Archaeological Science.

 - Haynes, G. 2013.
 The Weight and Meaning of Eastern Paleoindian Research: A View from West of the Rockies.
 In Gingerich, J.A.M. (ed.), In the Eastern Fluted Point Tradition, pp. 355-370.
 University of Utah Press.